FAQ: Programs

-Youths in grades 1–9 participate as campers, and youths in grades 10–12 participate as Leaders in Training (LIT).
+Youths in grades 1–9 participate in our regular programs as campers, and youths in grades 10–12 can participate as Leaders in Training program (LIT).

 How are the campers chosen?

-We leave the decision of which youths will join our camp to the care homes we partner with, as it depends on their schedule and home situation.
+We leave the decision of which youths will join our programs to the care homes we partner with, as each home has a different schedule, criteria, ad policies.

-All the expenses for campers, LITs, and care workers are covered by us, so they can participate free of charge.
+All the expenses for campers, LITs, and care workers are covered by Mirai no Mori, so they can participate free of charge.

-Do care workers always participate in your programs?
+Do care workers always participate in the programs?

 Why the name “Mirai no Mori”?